-This is also often refered to as "pinching" the top of the plant.
+This is also often referred to as “pinching” the top of the plant.

 To FIM the plant, you simply pinch off the newest growth, or cut just the tips of the newest growth off, making sure to leave a bit behind.

-This is much less traumatic to the plant and will cause your plant to grow 4 main nodes.
+This can be less traumatic to the plant than topping (since you’re removing less) and will usually cause your plant to grow 3-4 main nodes.
 FIMing causes the plant to grow very bushy, and the other nodes will becomes strengthened just like when topping.